quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 --- abstract

-This document describes a high-level schema for a standardized logging format called qlog.
-This format allows easy sharing of data and the creation of reusable visualization and debugging tools.
-The high-level schema in this document is intended to be protocol-agnostic.
-Separate documents specify how the format should be used for specific protocol data.
-The schema is also format-agnostic, and can be represented in for example JSON, csv or protobuf.
+This document defines qlog, an extensible high-level schema for a standardized logging format.
+It allows easy sharing of data, benefitting common debug and analysis methods and tooling.
+The high-level schema is independent of protocol;
+separate documents extend qlog for protocol-specific data.
+The schema is also independent of serialization format, allowing logs to be represented in many ways such as JSON, CSV, or protobuf.

---- middle
+--- note_Note_to_Readers

-# Introduction

-There is currently a lack of an easily usable, standardized endpoint logging format.
-Especially for the use case of debugging and evaluating modern Web protocols and their performance, it is often difficult to obtain structured logs that provide adequate information for tasks like problem root cause analysis.

-This document aims to provide a high-level schema and harness that describes the general layout of an easily usable, shareable, aggregatable and structured logging format.
-This high-level schema is protocol agnostic, with logging entries for specific protocols and use cases being defined in other documents (see for example
-{{QLOG-QUIC}} for QUIC and {{QLOG-H3}} for HTTP/3 and QPACK-related event definitions).

-The goal of this high-level schema is to provide amenities and default characteristics that each logging file should contain (or should be able to contain), such that generic and reusable toolsets can be created that can deal with logs from a variety of different protocols and use cases.

-As such, this document contains concepts such as versioning, metadata inclusion, log aggregation, event grouping and log file size reduction techniques.

-The qlog schema can be serialized in many ways (e.g., JSON, CBOR, protobuf, etc).
-This document describes only how to employ {{!JSON=RFC8259}}, its subset
-{{!I-JSON=RFC7493}}, and its streamable derivative
-{{!JSON-Text-Sequences=RFC7464}}.

-> Note to RFC editor: Please remove the follow paragraphs in this section before publication.
+> Note to RFC editor: Please remove this section before publication.

 Feedback and discussion are welcome at [https://github.com/quicwg/qlog](https://github.com/quicwg/qlog).
 Readers are